ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 1. Configure Jenkins to use our Shared Library for executing jobs.
 2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per service
 3. Configure the 2 JHipster microservices to use the `jenkins-shared-library`
-4. Build a new Docker Container that runs the tests in the `*_test` jobs and packages in the `*_deploy` jobs
+4. Build a new Jenkins Docker Container that runs the tests in the `*_test` jobs and packages in the `*_deploy` jobs

 ## Goal 1
 ### Configure default Shared Library setup for Jenkins
-Since we will be using a Shared library, Jenkins needs to know some default configurations for this Shared Library.
+Since we will be using a Shared library, Jenkins needs to know some default configuration in order to link to the repository.

    1. Navigate to `Jenkins Home` > select `Manage Jenkins` > select `Configure System` > scroll down to `Global Pipeline Libraries` > select `Add`
    2. Enter `jenkins-shared-library` in the `Name` field